slowernews/wisdom-tldr/README.md

 ===
 ###On confidence

-Be confident BUT know the frontier between confidence and arrogance.
+Be confident, you are what you say you are BUT know the frontier between confidence and arrogance.

+> *'Doubt kills more dreams than failure ever will.'*

+> *'You're only as good as your next speech.'*

 ===
 ###On motivation